hku-systems/cronus/README.md

 2. If the program takes too long to run (e.g., more than 1min) or there are crashes, please reboot the machine.
 Please also make sure ```check_cpu``` returns ```4``` to ensure that there are multiple CPU cores for evaluations running on Cronus VM.
 3. If the program returns a long execution time (e.g., 40s), please reboot the machine.

+### Major Claims

+1. Cronus supports general accelerators (GPU) and diverse programs (Experiment 1 and Experiment 2)
+2. Cronus incurs a low performance overhead compared with OPTEE (Experiment 1 and Experiment 2)

 ### Kick-off Functional (CUDA matrix addition)

 **Command to run:**